highfidelity/hifi-docs-grav-content/05.write-for-us/01.contribute/docs.md

 You can contribute to our docs as well!

-If you feel we've missed out on something, or you wish to expand more on a particular topic, you can add your contributions to the docs too.
+If you feel we've missed out on something, or you wish to expand more on a particular topic, you can add your contributions to the docs.

 ##How to Contribute